ricardoccpaiva/my_telemetry_api/GUIDE.md

 ## What's next?
 At this point, if everything is correctly instaled and configured you should be able to see something on your terminal when you do some requests to your API.

-If you are having some struggle please take a look at this demo repository that I created: https://github.com/ricardoccpaiva/my_telemetry_api
+If you are having some struggle please take a look at this demo repository that i mentioned at the beginning of this guide.

 Here it is an example of what you should see (partially).